kavakai/Overlook-Hotel/README.md

 ## App Clips

 Once you start the app you are shown a login page:

 ![](https://media.giphy.com/media/vRNd94ONJvmsBCEhij/giphy.gif)

 Once you have logged in, you are shown your visit history as well as the total amount you have spent so far.
-You are then able to search for a new booking based on the date and room type.
+You are then able to search for a new booking based on the date and room type:

 ![](https://media.giphy.com/media/GcqtVlWtddo8ozpJtW/giphy.gif)

 After you have made a booking, you are shown a message confirming your booking and a booking id.
-When you are all finished, you can log out and start again.
+When you are all finished, you can log out and start again:

 ![](https://media.giphy.com/media/GnIpHQV2tctNPL39gR/giphy.gif)

 ## Future Additions